 Overview of State Laws: Leaving Unattended Animals in Vehicles

-The majority of states do not have “hot car” laws (laws that prohibit leaving unattended animals in vehicles).
+Over half of the states have “hot car” laws (laws that prohibit leaving unattended animals in vehicles).

 What “Hot Car” Laws Cover

 Such laws do not prohibit confinement at specific temperatures for a specific amount of time.
 Rather, the provisions tend to prohibit a broad range of conduct, i.e. confining an animal in a manner that endangers his/her health or safety.

 While most “hot car” laws apply to “animals” generally, some are limited to certain kinds of animals:

 - Just cats and dogs: Colorado, Maryland, Minnesota, and Nevada

 - Any companion animal: New York and Virginia

 - Cat, dog, or other small animal: South Dakota

 These states have “hot car” laws that allow certain public officials (e.g. law enforcement, humane officers) to break into the vehicle to rescue the animal:

 - Delaware 11 Del.C. § 1325(b)(6)